pslib-cz/2021-p1b-web-vlastni-web-marekmaskarinec/index.md

 There are currently three AsciiLasers implementations, non of which are complete.
 [asciilasers-go](https://github.com/marekmaskarinec/asciilasers-go) which supports
-core except functions and has somewhat working wire implementation. [asciilasers-cs](https://github.com/asciilasers-cs/asciilasers-cs) it only supports core (without functions), but is generally faster and hase better visualisations than asciilasers-go.
+core except functions and has somewhat working wire implementation. [asciilasers-cs](https://github.com/asciilasers-cs/asciilasers-cs) it only supports core (without functions), but is generally faster and has better visualisations than asciilasers-go.
 Both of these implementations have been abandoned in favor of claser - a scheme implementation with a c vm, currently being developed in private.